scientific-python/specs/meta-spec-0000.md

 Projects decide for themselves whether to adopt any given SPEC—often, this would be through team consensus.
-A SPECs may not be a good fit for every single project, and thus there is no expectation that all SPECs must be adopted by all projects.
+A SPEC may not be a good fit for every single project, and thus there is no expectation that all SPECs must be adopted by all projects.
 That said, SPECs only serve a meaningful purpose if they are adopted by several projects—and their authority largely stems from the extent to which they are.